jkr/notmuch-client/README.md

  2. To allow users to supplement certain commands without needing to wade into the notmuch sources.

-    One example: notmuch-client adds more convenient date ranges to searching through the use of the `date:` search-term.
+    At the moment, notmuch-client adds more convenient date ranges to searching through the use of the `date:` search-term, and recursive aliases through the `alias:` search term.
 See "Current Enhancements" section below.

- 3. ...and note, this is *not* implemented yet, but...
+ 3. ...and note, this is *not* fully implemented yet, but...
 To move decryption and verification to client side during remote usage in order to avoid having a key on numerous computers, and to remove the need for any X-tunneled pinentry programs.

+    Verification is most of the way to being implemented.
+It works from the command line, but not from emacs for some reason.

-    (This part won't be *too* hard, but it will require replicating notmuch's undocumented JSON format, which might be something of a moving target.)
+    Decryption hasn't yet been implemented.
+This is not too technically hard, but it does require replicating notmuch's undocumented JSON format, which might be something of a moving target.

 Installation and Configuration
 ------------------------------